Top 3 Predictions for HR in 2020

 The first is shifting definitions and values around work/life balance.
 Most companies are still grappling with how to support and leverage diverse work modes while sustaining high productivity, culture, and performance.

 The second is the rising prevalence of gig economy workers in a variety of industries.
-Whether by choice or necessity, most companies will find HR departments outsourcing areas like talent placement and benefits management more frequently.
+Whether by choice or necessity, most companies will find HR departments outsourcing areas like talent placement and benefits management more frequently, according to Software Advice.
 This will shift the role of the HR generalist and more emphasis will be placed on retaining and engaging key talent.

 The third is an emphasis on soft skills like communication, trustworthiness, listening and effective delegation.
 All of these skills personify a new kind of HR professional that is working to evolve employee engagement.
 This individual is an active agent for change implemented in partnership with the business.